plone/ploneorg.admin/new.plone.org/README.txt

   bin/buildout

   Then, to start nginx:

+  Make sure you have set these environment variables:
+    export LD_LIBRARY_PATH=${buildout:directory}/parts/libxml2/lib:${buildout:directory}/parts/libxslt/lib

+  To start the process:
     bin/main start

-  It is currently set up for proxying plone.org
+  It is currently set up for proxying plone.org.

   (note: static/development.html is there as a representative page for testing)